Cecil Williams (anti-apartheid activist): Later life

 After his release Williams fled South Africa.
 He later lived in Glasgow, where he worked as a theatre director and campaigned with the Glasgow group of the Anti-Apartheid Movement.

 Personal life

-Williams was gay.
-Mandela biographer Martin Meredith described Williams as "a debonair figure".
+Williams was gay, and suffered homophobic attacks.
+Mandela’s biographer Martin Meredith described Williams as "a debonair figure".

+Legacy

+In 1998, a film about Williams, The Man Who Drove with Mandela, was released.